 1st MidAmerica Credit Union Scholarship Applications Available

-Bethalto, Illinois--FRIDAY, JANUARY 28, 2013- 1st MidAmerica Credit Union will award three $1,000 scholarships to area high school seniors in May.
-Applications are available at any 1st MidAmerica Credit Union branch location or online at www.1stMidAmerica.org
+Bethalto, Illinois--Thursday, JANUARY 20, 2011-1st MidAmerica Credit Union will award three $1,000 scholarships to area high school seniors in May.
+Applications are available at any 1st MidAmerica Credit Union branch location, in area high school guidance departments, or online at

 Get The Latest News!